-Have you watched sci-fi shows where geniuses quickly hack their way to build a prototype of a fancy piece of machinery from scrap?
+Have you watched TV shows where geniuses quickly hack their way to build a prototype of a fancy piece of machinery from scrap?
 Or combine unusual objects and disassemble anything and everything to create novel objects?
 Read the following conversation.
 Have you heard anything like this in movies?

 Do you remember the kid from Home Alone who booby-trapped the house with house-hold items?
 Macaulay Culkin (Kevin in the movie) demonstrates this ability too, in a very strategic, believable way.

 What we are looking at is true creativity and improvisation.
 Now, the question is whether this can be done in real life or it’s just a writer’s vision to show what people are capable of.
 From a psychological point of view, such creative improvisation is learnable, but it comes from skills around concepts such as object pre-utilization and functional fixedness.

 Here is a barista pouring milk in an ordinary cup.

 Without much thinking, people fall for functional fixedness.
 It’s a set way to think about the use of objects.
 Usually, people think of objects as things with a single function.
 Earphones are for listening to music.
 But someone who has no functional fixedness would also think of earphones as spare plastic, extra wire, a thread, a source of extra cushion, etc. A cup is something to pour liquid in, but it is also a component of an amazing innovation (we’ll find out soon).
 Each object, typically, has a standard function.
 Thinking beyond that function makes people creative.